St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 London, St Pauls, Stained Glass WIndow

-What with the audio guide to listen to from back to front and the epic views to enjoy from the Galleries, there’s no question you should allow at least a few hours for your trip to St Paul’s Cathedral.
+What with the audio guide to listen to from back to front, and the epic views to enjoy from the Galleries, there’s no question you should allow at least 2-3 hours for your trip to St Paul’s Cathedral.

-#6 Parts of St Paul’s Cathedral to Visit
+#6 Best Parts of St Paul’s Cathedral to Visit

 London, St Paul's Cathedral, Interior

-Yes I didn’t realise before I visited just how huge St Paul’s was and how much there was to see here.
+Before I visited, I didn’t realise how huge St Paul’s was, and how much there was to see here!

-Thankfully the Audio Guide is divided up neatly into nice sections, so you can wander through in an order that makes sense to you.
+Thankfully the Audio Guide is divided up neatly into nice sections, so you can wander through the cathedral in an order that makes sense to you.

 The Audio Guide covers all these sections in great details and from different points of view – be that historical, architectural, cultural or religious.